tessav/lister/README.md

 ## Notes

-I spent quite a lot of time on SQLite integration, datepicker and layout control, and the implementation might be naive as I'm not that aware of Android's best practices.
+I spent quite a lot of time on SQLite integration, datepicker and layout control.

 ## License